Northern Farm (stud)

 Northern Farm (ノーザンファーム) is a major Japanese horse breeding farm located in Abira, Hokkaido.
-The farm is part of the Shadai Group, and has continuously been the leading breeder of thoroughbred horses for 12 consecutive years from 2010 to 200.
+The farm is part of the Shadai Group, and has continuously been the leading breeder of thoroughbred horses for 12 consecutive years from 2010 to 2021.

-According to the Racing Post, it is the centre of the Japanese racehorse breeding industry.
-It is home to over 3000 horses, worth of $100 million.
+According to the Racing Post, it is the centre of the Japanese racehorse breeding industry and the Yoshidas that own Northern Farm are "the new world superpower of breeding".
+It is home to over 3,000 horses worth $100 million.